How Much Are Direct Mail Strategies Worth?

 A survey conducted by Accenture revealed that Millennials are highly responsive to direct mail.
 It is estimated that 95% of consumers aged 18-29 respond positively to receiving mail.
 Furthermore, 36% of those aged under 30 anticipate opening their mail daily.
 And in the future, Accenture estimates that Millennials will spend $1.4 trillion, making direct mail a valuable marketing tool.
 But how can you reduce costs when you’re working with such a small-scale mailing?

 The response rate of a direct mail strategy is one of the most important aspects of initial planning.
-While it varies wildly based on different marketing goals and strategies, it is critical to calculating how many of those mailings result in a response.
+While it varies wildly based on different marketing goals and strategies, it is critical to calculate how many of those mailings result in a response.
 Response rate measures the percentage of people who open and read a piece of direct mail, and it can be a crucial indicator for future marketing efforts.
 Response rates are calculated by counting responses and dividing them by the total number of pieces mailed.
 A response rate of 2% means that a direct mail piece received 100 responses out of 5,000 pieces of direct mail.

 Direct mail strategies should focus on the selling benefits of a product or service.
 There are a lot of competing businesses offering similar products and services, and to compete, your key selling points must stand out.
 Customers are looking for reasons to buy something, and compelling selling points can be leveraged in the customer acquisition process.
 When they are convinced, they will be more likely to make a purchase.
 So, focus on your selling points!